CGvanDrunen/Portfolio_minor_ADS/README.md

 Me and my team did a brainstorm session for each of the datasets for energy production & consumption where we discussed what kind of features could be of use and made several correlation matrices to see which of the features were best to use *ins link to notebook*

+### 10. Diagnostics of the Learning Process
+One of my prime objectives this minor was to gain more experience with programming in python, which I believe I have achieved succesfully.
+I have learned a lot about both machine learning and neural network models and helped to design them.
+I also learned to master the Navigator & Driver code writing method, where I learned to both code properly and effectively search for answers on the web.
+However I do believe that I have backed down slightly from being the Driver due to other teammates being more enthusiastic.
+During the minor I also was assigned the role of semi-chairman, which means I had to be the go-to contact person for external & internal sources and lead the conversations with them.
+According to the feedback I received during the 360% feedback sessions that me and my team had at the start and near the end of the minor I learned that I still do have to keep practicing with correctly guiding the conversation with the problem owner for example.
+I think the following points were my strengths/weaknesses during this project:

++ Easy to contact and open for feedback.
++ Dedicated to the team effort, making sure everyone is in good spirit.
++ Always ready to push himself to the limit when asked to.

+- Tends to deviate from the topic often during meetings with the problem owner
+- Has to practice setting goals for himself and learn to achieve them effectively on a more personal level outside of the team effort
+- Tends to fall to the background in big group efforts

 ### 11. Communication